siberianfox/g2wiki/Connecting-to-g2core.md

   * usbmodem14311
   * usbmodem14313

 These are the 2 endpoints for the dual endpoint USB connection.
 You can connect to either and it will work.
+For most purposes that's all you need.

-The first port opened will become a control and data port.
+If you want to run dual port mode, the first port opened will become a control and data port.
 If you open the second port it will become a data port, and the first will become control-only.
 Send Gcode to the data port, and everything else to the control port.
 All responses, status reports and exception reports will be returned to the control port - no text will be sent to the data port.
 This way you can queue a lengthy gcode file to the data port, while still having access to controls.